2021 Hyundai i30 N and Fastback N pricing revealed: specs and release date

 The new Hyundai i30 N’s cabin doesn’t look radically different from the outgoing car’s interior.
 You get a simple dashboard, a sporty steering wheel, a set of more supportive seats and a smattering of subtle N badges.

-You’ll now be able to upgrade the standard 8.0-inch touchscreen to a larger 10.25-inch display.
+UK cars will get a 10.25-inch display as standard.
 This comes with Apple CarPlay and Android Auto smartphone mirroring so you’ll be able to use your favourite navigation and music-streaming apps through the car’s built-in screen.

 2021 Hyundai i30 N safety